worldbank/GeospatialFCVcollateral/index.md

 * [Big Mobile phone data guide](https://wordpress.com/support/markdown-quick-reference/)

-In this module, you will learn how mobile phone technologies are creating new opportunities to generate, collect, and use data for development insights in fragile settings.
-You will learn how big mobile data that is passively generated from the use of basic mobile phones and location enabled smartphone applications can be repurposed for development insights.
-You will also learn how mobile technologies are being used to improve active data collection in the field and remotely.
+In this module, you learned how mobile phone technologies are creating new opportunities to generate, collect, and use data for development insights in fragile settings.
+You learned how big mobile data that is passively generated from the use of basic mobile phones and location enabled smartphone applications can be repurposed for development insights.
+You also learned how mobile technologies are being used to improve active data collection in the field and remotely.
 For example, how enumerators use tablets and smartphones to enhance household surveys conducted in the field, or how the rise in global cell phone usage is making it easier to collect survey data remotely.
-You will explore case studies to understand how develpment data products based on mobile location data can deliver higher resolution insights in areas like human desplacement, poverty measurements and service delivery.
-Finally, you will learn principles and practices for responsibly using modile data in development work.
+You explored case studies to understand how develpment data products based on mobile location data can deliver higher resolution insights in areas like human desplacement, poverty measurements and service delivery.
+Finally, you learned the principles and practices for responsibly using modile data in development work.

 <button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Click Here to Access the Mobile Phone Module</button>

 ### Addtional Resource